dotnet/docs-maui/docs/user-interface/pop-ups.md

 await DisplayAlert("Alert", "You have been alerted", "OK");
 ```

-The alert is displayed and once dismissed the user continues interacting with the app:
+This code displays the alert and once dismissed the user continues interacting with the app:

 :::image type="content" source="media/pop-ups/simple-alert.png" alt-text="Screenshot of an alert dialog with one button.":::